log-oscon/generator-log-marionette/README.md

 ## Installation

-`npm install -g generator-log-js` - this is not reachable...yet :)
+`npm install -g generator-log-fe` - this is not reachable...yet :)

 ## Bootstrap

-`yo log-js` will generate a `package.json` with the specified dependencies , an `.editorconfig`, a `.gitignore`, a `.jshintrc` and will create the following directories and files: e criar as seguintes directorias e ficheiros:
+`yo log-fe` will generate a `package.json` with the specified dependencies , an `.editorconfig`, a `.gitignore`, a `.jshintrc` and will create the following directories and files: e criar as seguintes directorias e ficheiros:

 * tasks/
 * src/: